Skip to content

 Overrides token_counter

-You can also provide the token_counter directly to the chunk method. within the chunk method call (e.g., chunker.chunk(..., token_counter=my_tokenizer_function)).
-If a token_counter is provided in both the constructor and the chunk method, the one in the chunk method will be used.
+You can also provide the token_counter directly to any chunking method (e.g., chunker.chunk_text(..., token_counter=my_tokenizer_function)).
+If a token_counter is provided in both the constructor and the chunking method, the one in the method call will be used.

 This constraint is useful when you want to ensure that each chunk contains a specific number of functions, helping to maintain logical code units.